betaflight/blackbox-log-viewer/README.md

 ### Node setup

-We are using [nvm](https://github.com/nvm-sh/nvm) to manage the correct node vesion, follow the install instruction there.
+We are using [nvm](https://github.com/nvm-sh/nvm) to manage the correct node vesion, follow the install instructions there.
 After which from blackbox directory just run:

 ```bash